simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 ![135-kinchenjunga.png](135-kinchenjunga.png)

-KINCHENJUNGA --- THE MOUNTAIN OF THE FIVE TREASURIES
+KINCHENJUNGA --- THE MOUNTAIN OF THE FIVE TREASURES

-PAINTING BY NICHOLAS ROERICH, WHITE HOUSE WASHINCTON, D. C.
+PAINTING BY NICHOLAS ROERICH, WHITE HOUSE WASHINGTON, D. C.

 <a id="445saga"></a>